 There are a few things to keep in mind when you take out your partial dentures.
 It is important to note that although they are made from strong and flexible materials, partial dentures can still be damaged.

 If you notice any issues with your denture, we recommend that you come in and see us as soon as you can.
 Your dentist will make any necessary repairs or adjustments and ensure that your partial dentures are comfortable to wear.

 Besides regular cleaning and soaking, we also recommend that you practice good oral hygiene to keep your teeth and partial dentures functioning well.
 This means eating a balanced nutritious diet, avoiding excessive amounts of sugar, and staying hydrated by drinking plenty of water throughout the day.

 At Impressions Denture Studio, we offer three types of partial dentures, all of which are removable:

 - Acrylic dentures consist of an acrylic base plate on which the denture teeth are attached.
 This type of denture is kept in place with the help of metal clasps, which are attached to healthy teeth.

 - Metal partial dentures, on the other hand, are made from chrome and flexible, acrylic materials.

 - Flexible partial dentures are made from strong and flexible thermo-plastics and look very natural.

-Discover more about the partial dentures that we offer at Impressions Dental Studio, please have a look here.
+Discover more about the partial dentures that we offer at Impressions Denture Studio, please have a look here.

 If you would like to find out more partial dentures or would like to make an appointment to see us, please don’t hesitate to get in touch.